Terms and conditions

 When any goods are covered by a specific warranty, the deadline and terms of the warranty are set out in the description of the goods involved.

-If the Customer wants to return goods because of their defects or Vendor error, the Customer shall contact the customer service to obtain the instructions by following the pre-filed form : Contact us (by the website https://www.quiksilver.ie/ section customer service).
-If not, the Vendor won’t be able to take over the cost of returning the goods.
+After thirty (30) days, the Customer wishing to return product because of their defects or Vendor error, non-conformity or hidden defect, shall contact the customer service to obtain the instructions by following the pre-filed form : Contact us (via the website www.quiksilver.ie section customer service).

 ARTICLE 7.
 Liability